 Andrew Biraj is a photojournalist currently based in Washington DC.
 Biraj has worked for the international news agencies Reuters, Sipa

-Biraj is a winner of of prestigious 2008 World Press Photo Joop Swart Masterclass grant.
-He has won numerous national and international awards including Best Portfolio (in 2013) and a second prize (in 2013) in The Atlanta Photojournalism Seminar Contest in USA, an Honorable Mention (in 2013) in the National Geographic Photo Contest, a third prize (in 2011) World Press Photo award in The Netherlands, a second prize (in 2013) in Pictures of the Year (POYi) by The Missouri School of Journalism, a third prize (in 2010) and a first prize (in 2008) in the National Press Photographers Association of America's Best of Photojournalism awards; a Gold award
+Andrew Biraj has won numerous national and international awards including Best Portfolio (in 2013) and a second prize (in 2013) in The Atlanta Photojournalism Seminar Contest in the USA, an Honorable Mention (in 2013) in the National Geographic Photo Contest, a third prize (in 2011) World Press Photo award in The Netherlands, a second prize (in 2013) in Pictures of the Year (POYi) by The Missouri School of Journalism, a third prize (in 2010) and a first prize (in 2008) in the National Press Photographers Association of America's Best of Photojournalism awards; a Gold award

-Biraj is the co founder and a lifetime member of Counter Foto Photography Department in Bangladesh, which was established in 2012.
-Biraj is a co-editor and co-author of the book Under the Banyon Tree!
+Biraj is a co-founder and a lifetime member of Counter Foto Photography Department in Bangladesh, which was established in 2012.
+Biraj is a co-editor and co-author of the book Under the Banyon Tree published by Pathshala.
 He self-published his first book INSIGHT in 2011.
 Counter Foto published his second book Bonded Stitches & Struggle; Testimony Of Life In Bangladesh’s Garment Industry (Bengali Version) in April, 2014.